What is a sales methodology?

 When you map out a methodology, you can plan for all the eventualities that may occur in that sales conversation.
 Any objections or angles thrown at you from the prospect are expected and better prepared for, so if they happen, reps are well-equipped to tackle them.

 With predictability comes certainty.
-While sales methodologies don’t guarantee every prospect converts, they do support your ability to create realistic and achievable targets and sales forecasts with a longer-term view.
+While these selling methodologies don’t guarantee every prospect converts, they do support your ability to create realistic and achievable targets and sales forecasts with a longer-term view.

-There are a whole host of tried and tested sales methodologies - we’ve broken down some of the most popular below.
+There are a whole host of different sales methodologies that have been proven to be effective for a variety of teams and businesses.
+We’ve broken down some of the most popular below.

-BANT is a prospect qualification framework that allows reps to decide whether the prospect will make a viable customer for your specific product or service.
-It was first created for use at IBM in the 1950s, as a way to get reps up and running quickly.
+BANT is one of the most common sales methodologies.
+It includes a prospect qualification framework that allows reps to decide whether a prospect will be a viable customer for your specific product or service.
+It was first created for use at IBM in the 1950s to quickly get reps up and running.

 Using BANT, reps pose questions through various stages which can be tailored or tweaked, depending on the nuances of your businesses and the tone you prefer your team to take.
 Ultimately, each step aims to confirm prospect suitability in one of four key areas.